Kong/cloud-migration-journey/docs/explore/infra_deploy.md

 The on premise environment will be contained within public subnets.
 Several ubuntu EC2s are created in the public subnet:

-* **Runtime-Instance + Kong Zone CP:** This EC2 will have the Konnect `runtime instance` process running and Kong Mesh `Universal Zone Services (Zone Control Plane, Zone Ingress, and Zone Egress)` will be deployed on this VM.
+* **Runtime-Instance + Kong Zone CP:** This EC2 will have the Konnect `runtime instance` and Kong Mesh `Universal Zone Services (Zone Control Plane, Zone Ingress, and Zone Egress)` processes deployed on it.

-* **Kong Mesh Global CP:** Kong Mesh requires a global control plane, the control plane will be deployed on an EC2 to demonstrate the flexibility of Universal Mode deployment strategy Kong Mesh offers.
+* **Kong Mesh Global CP:** The Kong Mesh Global Control Plane will be deployed on an EC2 to demonstrate the flexibility of Universal Mode deployment strategy Kong Mesh offers.

 * **Monolith:** The sample `monolith` application will be deployed on this EC2.

-The diagram also depictse a AWS Aurora Postgres DB.
+The diagram also depicts an AWS Aurora Postgres DB.
 In Universal Mode, it is best practice to connect the **Kong Mesh Zone Control Plane** to a database.

 **Cloud Environment**